Menu

 Owned By: Town of Braintree

-This 100-acre property features 2 miles of woodland trails around a pond and through a former granite quarry, with views of Hayward Creek and its surrounding wetlands.
+Eaton’s Pond Conservation Area is a 100-acre property with 2 miles of woodland trails around a pond and through a former granite quarry.
+It offers views of Hayward Creek and its surrounding wetlands.

 Note: This property directly abuts active train tracks, on the Braintree-Quincy line.